surma/containix/README.md

 $ containix -f /path/to/flake
 ```

+This will build the flake’s `containix` package if it exists, otherwise it will use the `default` package.

 Since any flake expression can be used for the container, you can run the examples from this repository:

 ```console
 $ containix -f 'github:surma/containix?dir=examples/simple_container'
 ```

-Mount a host directory as read-only into the container, set an environment variable, expose a port and bind a webserver to it:
+Many of the familiar flags from [Docker] are supported: `-v` mounts a host directory into the container, `-e` set an environment variable and `-e` expose a port:

 ```console
 $ containix -f 'github:surma/containix?dir=examples/webserver' \